 If you fed this product to your pets, watch them for symptoms of Salmonella or Listeria food poisoning.
 Salmonella can cause nausea, vomiting, diarrhea, bloody diarrhea, abdominal cramps, and fever.
 Listeria can cause lethargic and cause bloody diarrhea, fever, and abdominal pain.

 Some pets can be infected but will not become sick, and can become carriers.
 People who come into contact with these animals can then become ill.
-If your pet has eaten this product and has been sick, take her to the veterinarian.
+If your pet has eaten this product and has been sick, take her to the veterinarian and tell her she has eaten this product.

-If you develop any of these symptoms after handling this product or touching your pet, see your doctor.
+If you develop any of these symptoms of Salmonella or Listeria monocytogenes food poisoning after handling this product or touching your pet, see your doctor.
 And remember that the symptoms of Listeria monocytogenes food poisoning, which mimic the flu, can take up to 70 days to appear in people.
 Pregnant women need to be especially careful of this illness, since listeriosis can cause miscarriage, stillbirth, premature labor, and infection in the newborn baby, even though the woman’s illness is mild.